Link to View E-service on Filing

-Reopen fees are not automatically assessed in the ePortal.
-Reopen fees can be added in the Additional Fees section on the General Information screen.
-All motions filed will be reviewed by the clerk to determine if a reopen fee is applicable.
-If the clerk determines a reopen fee is due, the attorney will be notified.
+Reopen fees are not automatically assessed but can be added in the Additional Fees section on the Case Information screen.
+If the clerk determines a reopen fee is due, the filer will be notified.

-Number of Defendants to Enter on Portal—these are the business rules for counting parties:
+Number of Defendants to Enter on Portal — the rules for counting parties are:

 Lis Pendens Indexing — COUNT all names shown for the plaintiff and defendant, including aliases, former names, assignor names, now known as names, merger names, etc. If the name is listed it must be indexed.
 DO NOT count unknown parties as they cannot be indexed.
 A fee of $1.00 per name for the number of names over 4 is assessed.
 For example, when a party is named as xyz trustee as trustee of the John Doe Revocable Trust, both names, (1) xyz as trustee and (2) John Doe Revocable Trust, would be indexed.